tomasherceg/dotvvm-docs/Pages/basics-validation.md

     {
         if (BeginDate >= EndDate)
         {
-            yield return new ValidationResult(
-                "The begin date of the appointment must be lower than the end date.", PropertyPath.Build<AppointmentData>(d => d.BeginDate)     // path of the property );
+            yield return this.CreateValidationResult(t => t.BeginDate, "The begin date of the appointment must be lower than the end date.");
         }
     }
 }